kumar-github/a/README.md

 You can access the individual endpoints like `beans`, `health`, `info` etc here.

-*Note: In future, if you add any new dependencies to the project and that dependency happens to expose any management endpoint, then it should automatically appear here.
-We will try the same with `spring-session-core` dependency later.*

 *Note: The `shutdown` endpoint is also exposed here by default.
 But in **HTTP** we need to enable and expose it manually.*

 *Note: Spend some time exploring few endpoints like `beans`, `health`, `info` etc.*